-Traffic counts are taken over a two- to three-day period, and sometimes also include turning movements during am and pm peak times.
-We take the counts when school is in session to capture the busiest timeframe.
+Traffic counts are taken over a two- to three-day period, and sometimes also include turning movements during a.m. and p.m. peak times.
+Counts for this project were taken pre-COVID when school was in session to capture the busiest timeframe.

 How will the project design promote safety?

-The roadway design concept will promote increased safety through several features.
-We have limited the frequency and location of access points (driveways or intersections) to reduce potential conflict points.
-We are using a slightly lower design speed than the City Standard for this classification of roadway.
+The new Centennial Boulevard extension roadway design concept will promote increased safety through several features.
+The frequency and location of access points (driveways or intersections) will be limited to reduce potential conflict points.
+The project is designating a slightly lower design speed than the City Standard for this classification of roadway.
 Introducing roadway curves and a raised median will provide a more narrowed feel that will promote lower vehicle speeds (as opposed to a straighter and wider road).